Chicago Spinal Cord Injury Attorneys

 The experienced Chicago Injury lawyers at Horwitz, Horwitz & Associates have represented thousands of individuals who suffered life-altering injuries, and understand the complex nature of cases involving a serious spinal cord injury.

-Not all personal injury law firms have the resources and extensive experience necessary to prosecute a severe injury case successfully, or the proven record, including the largest verdict in Illinois history for a spinal cord injury.
+Not all personal injury law firms have the resources and extensive experience necessary to prosecute a severe injury case successfully, or the proven record, including the what was largest verdict in Illinois history for a spinal cord injury.

 What Makes Up the Spinal Cord?